What is a cookie?

 Social Media (Meta, Snapchat, LinkedIn and Twitter) These cookies analyse the success of our advertising campaigns on social media by measuring how many adverts that are clicked on result in a purchase.
 This helps us avoid showing you adverts you are not likely to be interested in.
 They also collect information about how you use our website, such as which pages you go to, to enable us to provide more relevant messages to you across social media.

-You can control the information Facebook, Snapchat and Twitter use to show you ads at https://www.facebook.com/ads/preferences, https://support.snapchat.com/en-GB/a/advertising-preferences and https://help.twitter.com/en/safety-and-security/privacy-controls-for-tailored-ads.
+You can control the information Facebook, Snapchat and Twitter use to show you ads at https://www.facebook.com/ads/preferences, https://support.snapchat.com/en-GB/a/advertising-preferences and https://help.twitter.com/en/safety-and-security/privacy-controls-for-tailored-ads and in your Instagram app Settings under Ads > Data about your activity from partners.
 You can opt out of personalised ads on LinkedIn by amending your settings here https://www.linkedin.com/mypreferences/d/categories/ads

 How else does the app store data on my phone?

 The app uses your device’s local storage - data which is stored on your mobile device.
 The data is kept alive even if the app is not running but is deleted when the app is uninstalled by the user.
 This is managed by the operating system and may vary between iOS and Android devices.

 So that customers can access their account and orders through the app, we temporarily store order, account and subscription data in the local storage of customers’ mobile devices.
 We store, for example, your name, contact details and items purchased.